Mintplex-Labs/anything-llm/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/tim.svg?style=social&label=Follow%20%40Timothy%20Carambat)](https://twitter.com/tcarambat) [![](https://dcbadge.vercel.app/api/server/6UyHPeGZAC?compact=true&style=flat)](https://discord.gg/6UyHPeGZAC)

 A full-stack application and tool suite that enables you to turn any document, resource, or piece of content into a piece of data that any LLM can use as reference during chatting.
 This application runs with very minimal overhead as by default the LLM and vectorDB are hosted remotely, but can be swapped for local instances.
-Currently this project supports Pinecone and OpenAI.
+Currently this project supports Pinecone & ChromaDB for vector storage and OpenAI for chatting.

 ![Chatting](/images/screenshots/chat.png)
 [view more screenshots](/images/screenshots/SCREENSHOTS.md)